WOMEN IN ARCHITECTURE – “We need the holistic female view”

 Photos: Till Budde

-We spoke to German architect and president of the Federal Chamber of German Architects (Bundesarchitektenkammer, BAK) Barbara Ettinger-Brinckmann to discuss the past, present and future of women in an industry that is still primarily dominated by men.
+We spoke to German architect and former president of the Federal Chamber of German Architects (Bundesarchitektenkammer, BAK) Barbara Ettinger-Brinckmann to discuss the past, present and future of women in an industry that is still primarily dominated by men.

 First of all, why did you decide to become an architect?
 What fascinated you most about the profession?